PGBSean/Surface-Pro-5-OpenCore/README.md

 # Surface-Pro-5-OpenCore

 This repo lets you download the EFI for the Surface Pro 5 lineup.
+>[!NOTE]

-Notice 🔔: I no longer have access to my Surface Pro 5.
+>I no longer have access to my Surface Pro 5.
 Any new bugs won't be straight forward, and PRs are welcome.

+>[!CAUTION]
-WARNING ⚠️: The EFI is **ONLY** educational purposes and is not affiliated with neither Microsoft, Apple, nor the computer maker.
+>The EFI is **ONLY** educational purposes and is not affiliated with neither Microsoft, Apple, nor the computer maker.
 You are responsible for the damage caused to your machine.

 ## Credits
 + Thanks to @MrHomebrew for the creation of the Surface Pro 5's EFI.
 Even though your EFI is really messed up, but I managed to fixed it.